uwdb/website/projects/SafeBound/index.markdown

 #### Acknowledgments

-This work is supported in part by the National Science Foundation and the UW Amazon Innovation Hub.
+This work is supported in part by National Science Foundation grants (NSF IIS 1907997 and NSF-BSF 2109922) and the UW Amazon Innovation Hub.

-&nbsp;a